 Yi Peng Lantern Festival versus Mae Jo event

 You’ve probably already guessed I’m not in favour of the Mae Jo event or the Buddhist sect who arrange what is now a commercial enterprise aimed at tourists and has nothing to do with the real traditions of Yi Peng.
 It’s a shame because the event at Mae Jo used to be an impressive day enjoyed by locals and which I have attended myself in the past.
 The sky lantern release at Mae Jo is still photogenic, but since 2015 it has been a stage-managed event for tourists with no real local involvement.
 Ultimately, it’s your decision whether you want to buy a ticket to attend the tourist event at Mae Jo, but if you do still want to go please direct any questions about tickets, dates or transport to the event organisers.

 My advice is to forget the private tourist event at Mae Jo and attend the real Yi Peng Lantern Festival in Chiang Mai which is where you will find locals celebrating.
 Unlike the privately arranged Mae Jo event, the Yi Peng Festival in Chiang Mai is spread over three days, is free to attend and is always a good mix of local people and tourists.
 Tens of thousands of sky lanterns (far more than at Mae Jo) are released in and around Chiang Mai city throughout the duration of the Yi Peng and Loy Krathong Festival.
-With street parades, religious services, beauty contests, cultural displays and fireworks, it’s a great time to be in Chiang Mai.
-And if you head down to the Ping River you will also see a steady stream of hundreds of krathongs being launched on the water on Loy Krathong night.
+With street parades, religious services, cultural displays and fireworks, it’s a great time to be in Chiang Mai.
+And if you head down to the Ping River you will also see a steady stream of krathongs being launched on the water on Loy Krathong night.